Leadership and Governance

 Each local church has a team which takes overall responsibility for the vision, direction, oversight and implementation of that church's call.
 The name of this team varies from church to church, and it will generally delegate to other teams and individuals within the church.

 The regional team is the gathering of community heads, assistant pastors and regional administration leads.
 It meets for two purposes:

 - To provide support, prayer, encouragement and insight for the local church leaders.

 - To bring leadership to the region.

-Currently (December 2018) this team consists of Jeremy and Jo Bray, Geoff and Muriel Chad, Roger and Di Cole, Ed and Kate Evans, Paul and Fran Gander, Neil and D Townsend (team lead), and Nick and Naomi White
+Currently (January 2021) this team consists of Jeremy and Jo Bray, Roger and Di Cole, Michael Ivey, Paul and Fran Gander, Neil and D Townsend (team lead), and Nick and Naomi White.

 Regional Trustee sub-committee

 Legally, OpenGate churches is part of Oxfordshire Community Churches (known as OCC, see here).
 The Trustees of OCC carry the final legal responsibility for the charity.
 This work is substantially delegated for OpenGate to our Trustee subcommittee.
 Their responsibilities are:

 - To ensure that the regional leadership have a clear vision and strategy for the region and the churches.